flowmar/flowmar/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on my Bachelor's Degree in Software Development, The Cloud Developer Nanodegree through Udacity and working at Eli Henry as a Web Developer.
+- 🔭 I’m currently working on my Bachelor's Degree in Software Development, and working at Eli Henry as a Web Developer.
 - 🌱 I’m currently learning about Cloud Development: AWS, Docker and Kubernetes, Design: Vector Graphics with Affinity Designer, School: Finishing up a C++ class.
+I'm a nerd.
+So of course, in true nerd fashion, I'm learning about how to create blockchain applications in my spare time.
 - 💬 Ask me about ...
 - 📫 How to reach me: My email address for all dev-related things is - omarimamdev@gmail.com
 - 😄 Pronouns: He, Him